veracity/veracity-documentation/sections/datastandards/vesselinformationsystem.md

 ---
 author: Veracity
-description: Description of the Vessel Information System (VIS)
+description: Description of the Vessel Information Structures (VIS)
 ---

-# Vessel Information System (VIS) and Generic Product Model (Gmod)
+# Vessel Information Structures (VIS) and Generic Product Model (Gmod)

-VIS is an abbreviation for Vessel Information Systems, which has been used in DNVs production tools for classification of vessels since 2005.
+VIS is an abbreviation for Vessel Information Structures, which has been used in DNVs production tools for classification of vessels since 2005.
 VIS contains a hierarchy of functions and libraries of equipment, where a name and code is defined for each item.
 The coding is based on the Universal Decimal Classification (UDC) numbering system.

 The VIS standard is a generic functional description of a vessel with a library of standard components with reference to functions they can perform.
 Using VIS, it is possible to generate a vessel-specific product model comprising a vessel-specific functional hierarchy in which vessel-specific components are instantiated and positioned.
 All vessels classed with DNV have a vessel-specific model, whether it is a new building or a class entry.